LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 -  claimRef (map) = A reference to bind this PVC object to a PV object.
 -  mountOptions (list) = Linux mount options for the PVC on a Pod.
--  nodeAffinity (map) = NodeAffinity settings for selecting what worker nodes this PVC should be used on.
+-  nodeAffinity (map) = NodeAffinity settings for selecting what Worker Nodes this PVC should be used on.
 -  persistentVolumeReclaimPolicy (string) = What to do when the volume is no longer required by a Pod.

    -  Retain = Default for manually provisioned PV.